-- (a) Before applying protection the employee responsible, if any, for the track must be advised. - (b) The foreman will provide protection as follows: - (i) each switch must be locked with a special lock in the position which will prevent a movement from operating on the portion of track where work is to be performed; or - (ii) place a red flag by day, and in addition, a red light by night, or when day signals cannot be plainly seen, between the rails in each direction from the working point.
-When practicable such signals must be placed at least 100 yards from the working point and where there will be a clear view of them from an approaching movement of 300 yards if possible.
-Where there is equipment on the track which prevents a clear view from an approaching movement of 300 yards the red signals must be placed to include such equipment. - (iii) Protection may be provided by using a combination of the requirements of items (i) and (ii). - (iv) Before starting any track work at any location where the work will be protected by the use of the prescribed red signals, foreman must ensure the signals will be visible to all movements operating or switching within the limits.
+- (a) Before applying protection the employee responsible, if any, for the track must be advised. - (b) When working limits are on a track where the kicking of equipment is permitted per Rule 113.5(a), protection must be provided by (c)(i) or (iii). - (c)The foreman must provide protection to prevent access to the working limits using one or more of the following methods: - (i) lock switch(es) with a special lock, in a position to prevent a movement from entering the working limits; - (ii) place a red flag by day, and in addition, a red light by night, or when day signals cannot be plainly seen, between the rails to prevent a movement from entering the working limits.
+Such signal(s) must be placed at least 100 yards from the working point where practicable, where there will be a clear view of the signal(s) from an approaching movement of at least 300 yards.
+If there is equipment on the track which will prevent a clear view of 300 yards, the red signals must be placed to include such equipment; or - (iii) a red signal displayed per (ii) and a derail locked in the derailing position with a special lock.